Lalit-Vikram-Singh/GE-Crawler/README.md

 - Springboot(2.3)
 - JUint(JUint5)

-### How to run application
+### How to run an application
-for runnig application will leverage maven CLI command before doing do that we have to follow fet steps
+for running application will leverage maven CLI command before doing so we have to follow few steps

 1. Clone this repository
 2. Go inside crawler dir